Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Defense Mechanisms Against Jailbreak Attacks

+\textbf{SafeBehavior}: SafeBehavior is a defense framework inspired by human cognitive processes for handling inappropriate content, presented at USENIX Security 2025 \cite{SafeBehavior2025}.
+It implements a three-stage hierarchical jailbreak defense: (1) \textit{Intention Inference}, which detects obvious input risks through initial screening; (2) \textit{Self-Introspection}, which assesses generated responses with confidence-based judgments to identify subtle harms; and (3) \textit{Self-Revision}, which adaptively rewrites uncertain outputs while preserving user intent.
+By adopting a layered evaluation from coarse to fine-grained analysis, SafeBehavior achieves strong robustness across representative jailbreak attack types while maintaining model helpfulness, outperforming seven state-of-the-art defenses in comprehensive evaluation.

-To provide a structured overview of defense mechanisms developed to mitigate jailbreak attacks in Large Language Models, we present a taxonomy we present a taxonomy in Figure \textbf{\ref{fig:defensetaxonomy}}, which categorizes defenses into Prompt-Level, Model-Level, Multi-Agent, and Other Strategies.
+To provide a structured overview of defense mechanisms developed to mitigate jailbreak attacks in Large Language Models, we present a taxonomy in Figure \textbf{\ref{fig:defensetaxonomy}}, which categorizes defenses into Prompt-Level, Model-Level, Multi-Agent, Proactive System-Level, and Other Strategies.